sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 >* The dosage should be increased or decreased gradually, do not choose to take more on the bad mood days and completely stop on the good mood days.
 >* You have the freedom to change doctors, counselors, or institutions.
 You also have the freedom to decide whether to take medication and whether to continue treatment.

-> ![A tree that stands up by itself, no matter how unconventional the environment gets (Original Photo)][tree]
+> ![A tree that stands up by itself, no matter how unconventional the environment gets (Claire's Original Photo)][tree]
-> A tree that stands up by itself, no matter how unconventional the environment gets (Original Photo)
+> A tree that stands up by itself, no matter how unconventional the environment gets (Claire's Original Photo)

 ### The General Mechanisms of Commonly Used Medications
 As shown in the figure, our brain has countless nerve cells.
 The brain sends commands to nerve cells, and the nerve cells communicate the commands to the cells responsible for specific functions.
 The messengers between these cells are neurotransmitters.

 Neurotransmitters are released by one cell and received by receptors on the next cell, thus transmitting signals.
 The unused ones are recycled by the nerve cells for reuse ♻️ (as shown in the figure).

 > ![Neurotransmitters at the synaptic junction (Original Photo)][diagram]
-> Neurotransmitters at the synaptic junction (Original Photo)
+> Neurotransmitters at the synaptic junction (Claire's Original Photo)

 Antidepressants and anti-anxiety medications mainly increase certain neurotransmitters between cells: